qweasd123zxc/learngit/readme.txt

 Git is a  version control system.
-Git is free distributed under the GPL
+Git is  under the GPL